Updated on July 9th, 2025 By Felix Martinez

 - 1.0% dividend yield

-In this scenario, Walmart is projected to generate a total return of 6.0% per year over the next five years.
+In this scenario, Walmart is projected to generate a total annual return of 4.5% over the next five years.

 Final Thoughts

-While many retailers have struggled to adapt to the change in commerce shopping habits, Walmart has made the proper strategic investments.
+While many retailers have struggled to adapt to changes in shopping habits, Walmart has made the necessary strategic investments.
 The company’s impressive e-commerce growth reflects this view.

-The company has performed well by generating approximately 18.6% annualized total returns in the past five years.
-We find the company’s dividend track record to be impressive, with the most recent dividend hikes of 9%.
+The company has performed well.
+We find the company’s dividend track record to be impressive, with the most recent dividend hikes of 13%.

-Walmart is a safe, defensive stock in times of economic hardship, but the modest total return profile prevents it from being a buy today.
+Walmart is a safe and defensive stock in times of economic hardship, but its modest total return profile prevents it from being a buy today.
 As a result, we rate it a hold.

 - The High Dividend Stocks List: stocks that appeal to investors interested in the highest yields of 5% or more.